Vassfaret

 Vassfaret is a forested mountain valley in southern Norway.
-The valley is located on the border of the municipalities of Flå, Nesbyen, and Ringerike in Viken county and Sør-Aurdal Municipality in Innlandet county.
+The valley is located on the border of Flå Municipality, Nesbyen Municipality, and Ringerike Municipality in Buskerud county and Sør-Aurdal Municipality in Innlandet county.
 The valley lies between the Hallingdal and Hedalen valleys in the traditional district of Valdres.
-The steep forest and mountain slopes on both sides of the valley have peaks reaching up to 1284 m above sea level at Sørbølfjellet in Flå municipality in the furthest southwest part of Vassfaret.
-The area was one heavily inhabited by bears.
+The steep forest and mountain slopes on both sides of the valley have peaks reaching up to 1284 m above sea level at Sørbølfjellet in Flå Municipality in the furthest southwest part of Vassfaret.
+The area was once heavily inhabited by bears.

 Protected area

 The valley includes several nature conservation areas: